strapi/strapi/docs/v3.x/admin-panel/customization.md

   admin: {
     url: '/dashboard',
   },
-};
+});
 ```

-The panel will be available through [http://localhost:1337/dashboard](http://localhost:1337/dashboard) with the configuration above.
+The panel will be available through [http://localhost:1337/dashboard](http://localhost:1337/dashboard) with the configurations above.

 ## Development mode